 NRDP and TU completed a stream restoration and riparian revegetation project on a reach of Flint Creek east of Hall in 2021.
 The stream restoration portion of the project was funded with matching funds from TU.
-NRDP funded the revegetation out of terrestrial dollars allocated to Flint Creek riparian protection and restoration.
-In 2022, NRDP, TU, and River Design Group coordinated to conduct vegetation and geomorphic monitoring.
+NRDP funded the revegetation using terrestrial funds allocated to Flint Creek riparian protection and restoration.
+In 2022, NRDP, TU, and River Design Group coordinated to conduct vegetation and geomorphic monitoring for this project